Improved Certificates for Independence Number in Semirandom Hypergraphs

 We study the problem of efficiently certifying upper bounds on the independence number of $\ell$-uniform hypergraphs.
 This is a notoriously hard problem, with efficient algorithms failing to approximate the independence number within $n^{1-\varepsilon}$ factor in the worst case \cite{Has99,Zuc07}.
 We study the problem in random and semirandom hypergraphs.

 There is a folklore reduction to the graph case achieving a certifiable bound of $\mathcal{O}\paren{\sqrt{n/p}}$.
 More recently, the work \cite{GKM22} improved this by constructing spectral certificates that yield a bound of $\bigO\paren{\sqrt{n}\cdot \mathsf{polylog}(n)/p^{1/(\ell/2)}}$.
-We make two key improvements: firstly, we prove sharper bounds that get rid of the pesky logarithmic factors in $n$, and nearly attain the conjectured optimal (in both $n$ and $p$) computational threshold of $\bigO\paren{\sqrt{n}/p^{1/\ell}}$, and secondly, we design robust Sum-of-Squares (SoS) certificates, proving our bounds in the more challenging semirandom hypergraph models.
+In this work, we prove sharper bounds that get rid of the pesky logarithmic factors in $n$, and we obtain sharper bounds in $p$ that nearly attains the threshold of $\bigO\paren{\sqrt{n}/p^{1/\ell}}$.
+We also give evidence that this is the right scale in $p$ by showing low-degree polynomial lower bounds.

-Our analysis employs the \emph{proofs-to-algorithms} paradigm \cite{BS16,FKP19} in showing an upper bound for a degree-$2\ell$ pseudo-expectation arising from a degree-$2\ell$ SoS relaxation of the natural polynomial system formulation of maximum independent set.
-The challenging case is the odd-arity hypergraphs, where we employ a tensor based analysis that reduces the problem to proving bounds on the operator norm of a natural class of random chaos matrices associated with $\ell$-uniform hypergraphs.
+Our certificate is designed by employing the \emph{proofs-to-algorithms} paradigm \cite{BS16,FKP19}, where we show an upper bound for a degree-$2\ell$ pseudo-expectation arising from a degree-$2\ell$ Sum-of-Squares (SoS) relaxation of the natural polynomial system formulation of maximum independent set problem.
+The more challenging case is the odd-arity hypergraphs, where we employ a tensor based analysis that reduces the problem to proving bounds on the operator norm of a natural class of random chaos matrices associated with $\ell$-uniform hypergraphs.
 Previous bounds \cite{AMP21,RT23} have a logarithmic dependence, which we remove by leveraging recent progress on matrix concentration inequalities \cite{BBvH23,BLNvH25}; we believe these maybe useful in other hypergraph problems.